isofit/isofit/docs/source/custom/data.rst

 Downloads
 =========

-ISOFIT comes with a :code:`download` command that provides users the ability to download and install extra files such as larger data files and examples.
+ISOFIT comes with a ``download`` command that provides users the ability to download and install extra files such as larger data files and examples.
-To get started, execute the :code:`isofit download --help` in a terminal.
+To get started, execute the ``isofit download --help`` in a terminal.
 At this time, there are 7 subcommands:

 .. list-table::
     :widths: 25 75